Tinlia/CodecademyProjects/Challenges/README.md

 # Codecademy Challenges
-This is a list of completed challenged from Codecademy's Python 3 Challenges list
+This is a list of completed challenges from Codecademy's Python 3 Challenges list

 I - Intermediate Challenge
 A - Advanced Challenge